MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/view-data-with-visualizations-charts.md

 ### Chart types in Microsoft chart controls
  Microsoft Chart Controls is used to build charts in Model-driven Apps.
 Microsoft Chart Controls enable you to create various chart types such as column, bar, area, stacked, line, bubble, and pie.

- The following chart types are supported out-of-box in CDS for Apps: *Column*, *Area*, *Bar*, *Line*, *Pie*, and *Funnel*.
+ The following chart types are supported out-of-box in Common Data Service: *Column*, *Area*, *Bar*, *Line*, *Pie*, and *Funnel*.
 However, you can extend the functionality by creating other supported Microsoft Chart Controls chart types such as multi-series, stacked, and 100% stacked (comparison) charts by specifying appropriate content in the data description and presentation description XML strings for a chart.
 More information: [Specifying Chart Data](understand-charts-underlying-data-chart-representation.md)

 <a name="WebResources"></a>
 ## Web resource visualizations